-The WIN program is generally introduced with the Portfolio project during the first summer quarter.
+The WIN program is generally introduced during Professional Seminar course during the first summer quarter.
 Actual participation and submission of WIN forms begins with the fall quarter and continues through spring quarter for all letter-graded PTAS courses.

 5. Professional Development and Behavioral Expectations for Students